tupl-tufts/rdl/README.md

 RDL.load_rails_schema # Automatically triggered if RDL is loaded in a Rails environment.
 If you want to use ActiveRecord without Rails, you need to call this method
 ```

 Because type-level computations are used for methods which themselves are not type checked, we include an optional configuration for inserting dynamic checks that ensure that these methods return values of the type expected by their type-level computation.
 Additionally, because type-level computations can refer to mutable state, we include a second configuration for re-running type-level computations at runtime to ensure that they evaluate to the same value they did at type checking time.
 Both of these configurations are by default turned off.
-See the (Configuration)[#configuration] section for information on turning them on.
+See the [Configuration](#configuration) section for information on turning them on.

 # RDL Method Reference